david-fong/okiidoku/cpp/readme.md

 Refer to the [CMake guide](https://cmake.org/cmake/help/latest/guide/importing-exporting/index.html).
 This may also help: [tldp.org on shared libraries](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html)

 - The library uses templates for each compiled grid order for optimization purposes.
 The templates are accessible under the `okiidoku::mono` namespace, and a visitor-pattern interface is exposed under the `okiidoku::visitor` namespace.
 The visitor pattern is intended to make it more convenient to _write_ code that uses an order selected at runtime.
+  - Code examples can be found in [the examples folder](./libs/okiidoku/examples/).

 - Make sure to read and follow the api contracts documented in the headers.
 Exceptions are intentionally not thrown for precondition violations.
 If you would like to run against a build of libokiidoku with assertions for debugging purposes, create and use a build of libokiidoku with `-DCMAKE_BUILD_TYPE=Debug`.

-- To change the supported grid sizes that get compiled, create a [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html#providing-a-tweak-header) for [`include/okiidoku/order_templates.hpp`](include/okiidoku/order_templates.hpp).
+- To change the supported grid sizes that get compiled, create a [tweak header](https://vector-of-bool.github.io/2020/10/04/lib-configuration.html#providing-a-tweak-header) for [`./libs/okiidoku/include/okiidoku/config/defaults.hpp`](./libs/okiidoku/include/okiidoku/config/defaults.hpp).

 - Installing the library is supported (I might have made configuration mistakes) but not really recommended.
 I can't actually think of a good use case for doing so.